I need to do legal research.

 The key to good research is to be patient, careful, and thorough as you read.
 For other legal research methods, you may consider reading through other published research guides posted by the Texas State Law Library.

-Legal research and analysis is the process that lawyers use to determine what laws apply to the facts of their case, which facts are relevant to their claim, what type of remedy they can ask for in court, and what other cases might impact the judge’s decision.
+Legal research and analysis is the process that lawyers use to determine what laws apply to the facts of their case, which facts are relevant to their claim, what type of remedy they can ask for in court, and what other case law might impact the judge’s decision.

-The process of applying the law to the facts of your case and arguing for a specific outcome requires more training than any single guide can provide.
-So, this guide does not replace the expertise of an attorney, particularly when presenting the findings of legal research to a judge in court.
+Applying the law to the facts of your case and arguing for a specific outcome requires more training than any single guide can provide.
+So, this guide does not replace an attorney’s expertise, especially when you present legal research findings to a judge in court.

 If you have been turned down for services from legal aid, cannot afford an attorney, and have no other option but to represent yourself, consider contacting an attorney for limited scope representation (also known as "unbundled legal services").
 This is a more affordable way to get help from an attorney in private practice.
 Not all attorneys offer this service, but it might be an option for you.